-Administrative Services Agreement - the agreements among Anthem Blue Cross and Blue Shield/HMO Colorado, CVS Caremark, the Trust Committee, on behalf of the Trust, and the Regents of the University of Colorado as Plan Sponsor, regardless of how such an agreement may be titled, stating all the terms and provisions applicable to the claims payment and administration of this Plan.
+Administrative Services Agreement - the agreement among Anthem Blue Cross and Blue Shield/HMO Colorado, the Trust Committee, on behalf of the Trust, and the Regents of the University of Colorado as Plan Sponsor, regardless of how such an agreement may be titled, stating all the terms and provisions applicable to the claims payment and administration of this Plan.
 The final interpretation of any terms found in this Booklet is governed by this agreement.

 Administrator - an organization or entity that the Trust Committee, on behalf of the Plan and Trust, contracts with to provide administrative and claims payment services under the Plan.
-The Administrator of this Plan for medical services is Anthem Blue Cross and Blue Shield/HMO Colorado.
-The Administrator of this Plan for prescription services is CVS Caremark.
+The Administrator of this Plan is Anthem Blue Cross and Blue Shield/HMO Colorado.
 The Administrator provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.